 When to take it

-Take the tablet at about the same time each day, at least 15 minutes before a meal.
+Take this medicine at about the same time each day, at least 15 minutes before a meal.

-Lercanidipine will have the best effect if it is taken at the same time each day at
+This medicine will have the best effect if it is taken at the same time each day.

-Lercanidipine helps control your condition, but does not cure it.
-Therefore you must
+This medicine helps control your condition but does not cure it therefore you must